 The initial public offering price for our common stock will be determined through our negotiations with the underwriters, and may not bear any relationship to the market price at which our common stock will trade after this offering or to any other established criteria of the value of our business.
 The price of our common stock that will prevail in the market after this offering may be higher or lower than the price you pay, depending on many factors, some of which are beyond our control and may not be related to our operating performance.
 It is possible that, in future quarters, our operating results may be below the expectations of securities analysts or investors.
-As a result of these and other factors, the price of our common stock after this offering will be affected by a number of factors, including:
+As a result of these and other factors, the price of our common stock may decline, possibly materially.
+These fluctuations could cause you to lose all or part of your investment in our common stock.
+The public trading price for our common stock after this offering will be affected by a number of factors, including:

-- price and volume fluctuations in the overall stock market from time to time; - volatility in the market price and trading volume of technology companies and of companies in our industry; - actual or anticipated changes or fluctuations in our operating results; - actual or anticipated changes in expectations regarding our performance by investors or securities analysts; - the failure of securities analysts to cover our common stock after this offering or changes in financial estimates by analysts; - actual or anticipated developments in our competitors' businesses or the competitive landscape; - actual or perceived inaccuracies in information we provide to our customers or the media; - litigation involving us, our industry or both; - regulatory developments; - privacy and security concerns, including public perception of our practices as an invasion of privacy; - general economic conditions and trends; - major catastrophic events; - sales of large blocks of our stock;
+- price and volume fluctuations in the overall stock market from time to time; - volatility in the market price and trading volume of technology companies and of companies in our industry; - actual or anticipated changes or fluctuations in our operating results; - actual or anticipated changes in expectations regarding our performance by investors or securities analysts; - · the failure of securities analysts to cover our common stock after this offering or changes in financial estimates by analysts; - actual or anticipated developments in our competitors' businesses or the competitive landscape; - · actual or perceived inaccuracies in information we provide to our customers or the media; - litigation involving us, our industry or both; - · regulatory developments; - privacy and security concerns, including public perception of our practices as an invasion of privacy; - · general economic conditions and trends; - · major catastrophic events; - sales of large blocks of our stock;

-- · the timing and success of new product introductions or upgrades by us or our competitors; - · changes in our pricing policies or payment terms or those of our competitors; - concerns relating to the security of our network and systems; - · our ability to expand our operations, domestically and internationally, and the amount and timing of expenditures related to this expansion; or - departures of key personnel. - In addition, the stock prices of many technology companies have experienced wide fluctuations that have often been unrelated to the operating performance of those companies.
+- the timing and success of new product introductions or upgrades by us or our competitors; - · changes in our pricing policies or payment terms or those of our competitors; - · concerns relating to the security of our network and systems; - our ability to expand our operations, domestically and internationally, and the amount and timing of expenditures related to this expansion; or - · departures of key personnel.

+In addition, the stock prices of many technology companies have experienced wide fluctuations that have often been unrelated to the operating performance of those companies.